Iran says Rushdie and supporters to blame for attack | Law-Order

 The suspect, Hadi Matar of Fairview, New Jersey, pleaded not guilty to attempted murder and assault at a court appearance on Saturday, his court-appointed lawyer, Nathaniel Barone, told Reuters.
 An initial law enforcement review of Matar's social media accounts showed he was sympathetic to Shi'ite extremism and Iran's Islamic Revolutionary Guard Corps (IRGC), according to NBC New York.
 Washington accuses the IRGC of carrying out a global extremist campaign.

-IRGC-affiliated Jam-e Jam and other hardline Iranian state media outlets celebrated the attack and some Iranians voiced support for it online.
+IRGC-affiliated Jam-e Jam and other hardline Iranian state media outlets celebrated the attack.
 Matar is the son of a man from Yaroun in southern Lebanon, according to Ali Tehfe, the town's mayor.
 Matar's parents emigrated to the United States, where he was born and raised, the mayor said, adding he had no information on their political views.

 The Iran-backed armed group Hezbollah holds significant sway in Yaroun, where posters of Khomeini and IRGC commander Qassem Soleimani, killed by a U.S. drone strike in 2020, adorned walls at the weekend.
 A Hezbollah official told Reuters on Saturday that the group had no additional information on Friday's attack.